in28minutes/in28minutes.com/_posts/2019-02-01-in28minutes-connect.md

 		- Calendly provides flexibility of rescheduling if needed

 ## Before We Meet

 - This would be a video interview.
 Ensure that you have a good background (preferably light color - white) and a good internet connection for the video.
 - We would establish initial contact on Skype.
-After that we can
+After that we will
-      - Go live on facebook - https://www.facebook.com/in28Minutes/. using belive.tv.
+      - go live on facebook - https://www.facebook.com/in28Minutes/. using belive.tv.
       	- I will share you a link before the meeting.
       	- You would need Google Chrome browser.
       	- ~~We can record video using Zoom~~